Exact Quench Dynamics from Thermal Pure Quantum States

+{\em Introduction}.
+Understanding the non-equilibrium dynamics of isolated quantum systems is a central challenge in statistical mechanics and quantum gravity \cite{Srednicki1994,rigol2008,polkovnikov2011,sekino2008,liu2014}.
+Usually, analytical and numerical studies rely on low-entanglement initial states (e.g., ground states or short-range product states), from which the celebrated linear growth and subsequent saturation of entanglement emerge \cite{calabrese2005, alba2017, nahum2017}.
+In contrast, thermal pure quantum (TPQ) states are usually constructed from random states and already exhibit volume-law entanglement and are locally indistinguishable from Gibbs ensembles \cite{sugiura2012}.
+The entanglement dynamics from such initial states often involves exponential computational complexity, making exactly solvable models for this process very rare.
+Distinct from the traditional random-state-based TPQ states used for numerical calculations, recent literature has introduced highly structured TPQ states \cite{yoneta2024,chiba2024} that have subsequently been applied in holography to elegantly capture the microstates of single-sided black holes with smooth interiors \cite{wei2024,wei2024zez}.

+Such structured TPQ states are constructed by imaginary-time evolving a crosscap state $|\mathcal{C}\rangle$ \cite{Ishibashi:1988kg,tu2017,caetano2022, Zhang:2022gtb,He:2023rrg,Tan:2024dcd,zhang2024,chalas2024,Li:2025sfn} as $|\Psi_{\beta}\rangle\propto e^{-\beta H/4} |\mathcal{C}\rangle$ \cite{chiba2024, wei2024, yoneta2024}.
+Motivated by the fact that the bipartite entanglement remains constant under chaotic quenches from crosscap states \cite{chalas2024, wei2024}, in this Letter, we explore the quench dynamics of the bipartite entanglement entropy in the non-chaotic XX spin chain from the state $|\Psi_{\beta}\rangle$.
+We provide an exact analytical solution to this problem, where both the state preparation and the time evolution are governed by the same Hamiltonian $H$.

-The resulting dynamics reveal a distinctive, highly coherent route to equilibrium.
-Local observables reach to the thermal value after dephasing, yet the entanglement entropy displays a nonmonotonic evolution with a universal “double-plateau” structure.
-We establish this behavior from three complementary and exact perspectives.
-First, using 2D conformal field theory (CFT), we derive an analytical formula for the time-dependent entanglement entropy in terms of elliptic theta functions by evaluating vertex-operator correlators on the \textit{Klein bottle} geometry.
+We study this problem from three complementary perspectives.
+First, using 2D conformal field theory (CFT), we derive an analytical formula for the time-dependent entanglement entropy in terms of Jacobi theta functions by evaluating vertex-operator correlators on the \textit{Klein bottle} geometry.
 Second, we obtain an exact numerical benchmark by solving the governing \textit{matrix Riccati equation} for the TPQ covariance matrix and evolving it in real time.
-Third, we show that the entire profile is quantitatively captured by an asymptotically exact quasiparticle picture \cite{Calabrese:2005in,Alba:2017fku,Murciano:2021,Santalla:2022,Rottoli:2025}, where the ballistic propagation of antipodally entangled quasiparticle pairs governs the coherent dephasing underlying the entropy double plateau.
-The perfect agreement among these approaches demonstrates that the phenomenon is exact and universal.
+Third, we show that the entire profile is captured by a quasiparticle picture that becomes quantitatively accurate in the scaling regime \cite{calabrese2005,Murciano:2021,Santalla:2022,Rottoli:2025}, where the ballistic propagation of antipodally entangled quasiparticle pairs governs the entropy double-plateau behavior.

-While it has been established that isolated integrable systems generally relax to non-thermal GGEs \cite{rigol2014,rigol2016}, exceptions of true Gibbs-like equilibration are extremely rare and typically restricted to CFT or infinite-temperature cases \cite{Cardy:2015xaa,rigol2011}.
-Our results provide an explicit lattice realization of a pure-state evolution that attains a canonical Gibbs ensemble, showing that equilibrium in integrable systems can emerge through a coherent, structured dephasing process rather than through chaos.
-This defines a new, exactly solvable pathway to quantum equilibration.